Future rural and suburban growth in the Triangle

 The thing to remember

 There are incredible opportunities for potential homeowners across the Triangle.
-It pays to be open minded and to look for the places that are growing to find your perfect place in the Raleigh-Durham area.
+It pays to be open-minded and to look for the places that are growing to find your perfect place in the Raleigh-Durham area.
+Now is the time to find a home and take advantage of these growing communities, which will be in even greater demand in the future.